First Of All...

 What if I want it faster?

-We’re working on it.
-UPS and courier service for same-city trades are coming.
+You can select Express Mail option on checkout.
+We’re working on further (cheaper!) options.
 Meanwhile New Yorkers can email us for a courier quote for Featured Closet items.

 What if my piece lives in London?
 Or I live in London?